The Technology Behind Netrinos

 - Direct Tunnel Established: The two devices establish a direct WireGuard tunnel.
 Traffic flows peer-to-peer without passing through any intermediate server.

-The broker facilitates discovery and NAT traversal coordination but is never involved in the data path.
+The broker facilitates endpoint discovery and NAT traversal coordination.
+It is not in the data path.
+Netrinos evaluates multiple connection paths simultaneously and selects the best route before configuring the tunnel, exceeding what vanilla WireGuard can do on its own.
 After the WireGuard handshake completes, all communication flows directly between peers.

 Advanced Features